2KAbhishek/octohub.nvim/README.md

 ### 🌈 Inspiration

-I wanted to be able to manage my GitHub repositories directly from Neovim, without having to switch to a browser or terminal.

-`octostats.nvim` was inspired by the need to quickly access GitHub data without leaving the Neovim environment.
+I use GitHub quite a bit and wanted to get all of my most used activities done from Neovim.

 ### 💡 Challenges/Learnings

 - The main challenges were figuring out how to interact with the GitHub API and how to display the data in a user-friendly way.
 - I learned about Lua's powerful features for handling data structures and Neovim's extensibility.
-- Integrating GitHub's API efficiently while minimizing API call limits was challenging.
-I learned how to implement caching effectively in Neovim.

 ### 🔍 More Info